 Individual Volcanic National Parks are described here and via the links below.

-A string of over 130 volcanoes creates the northern spine of Costa Rica fueling fumaroles, boiling mud pots, geysers, and of course natural hot springs that have been harnessed to create luxury spas like the famous Tabacón Gran Thermal in the rainforest.
+A string of over 130 volcanoes creates the northern spine of Costa Rica fueling fumaroles, boiling mud pots, geysers, and of course natural hot springs that have been harnessed to create luxury spas like the famous Tabacón Gran Thermal in Arenal.

 Arenal is Costa Rica’s most famous volcano and until it went quiet its spectacular lava displays catalyzed the growth of an adventure tourism mecca of spas and eco-resorts.
-Arenal still boasts the most zip-lines, rafting rivers and canyoneering adventures but its recent inactivity is shifting the limelight.
+Arenal still boasts the most zip-lines, rafting rivers and canyoneering adventures and the main focus of the region is now hot springs.

 Turrialba, Barva, and Miravalles are protected but accessible by 4wd and on foot.
 Birding, hiking and wildlife watching are exceptionally good in the pristine rain and cloud forest national parks surrounding each.